hornsilk/PRAY_for_morrowind/README.md

-# PRAY: Prayers, Religion, And You
+# PRAY: Prayers, Rituals, And You

 Morrowind is all about religion - with PRAY, your character can practice these religions!